mullerdavid/ctf_writeups/hcsc22/Web_Hanna/WRITEUP.md

 ![](screenshots/2.png)

 Unfortunatelly, it is asking for credentials.
 Our favourite mythical creatures can not help here with the usual wordlists.
 Apollo on the other hand can log in with his credentials: `admin:apollo13`.
-See [Apollo challenge](../Pentest_Apollo/) details.
+See [Apollo challenge (SPOILER)](../Pentest_Apollo/WRITEUP.md#spoiler) for details.

 The directory listing is turned on, and the flag is here.